AniruthSuresh/FART---INLP/README.md

 ## 1. CIFAR Experiment

+Load the dataset from [CIFAR-FftNet](https://iiithydstudents-my.sharepoint.com/:f:/g/personal/aryan_garg_students_iiit_ac_in/Ekb0vZ4KgSlMsTcsKG60uhwBmVAILoBiyJdhjx26OdC_IQ?e=H65GHn) and store it in the `/data` folder.

+You could also just run `cifar-updated.py` without the above step.
+It's just quicker to download from OneDrive than from the internet.

-The ``cifar/`` directory in this repository is dedicated to training and comparing two neural network models on the CIFAR-10 dataset:
+The `cifar/` directory in this repository is dedicated to training and comparing two neural network models on the CIFAR-10 dataset:

 - **FFTNetViT** – A Vision Transformer variant that uses Fast Fourier Transform (FFT)-based attention mechanisms.
 - **Vision Transformer (ViT)** – A standard Vision Transformer implementation.

-Steps to Run:
+### Steps to Run:

 ```